octobercms/docs/backend-lists.md

         label: Date
         type: datetime

-You can also specify a custom date format, for example **Thursday 25th of December 1975 02:15:16 PM**:
+You may also specify a custom date format, for example **Thursday 25th of December 1975 02:15:16 PM**:

     created_at:
         label: Date